A beautiful example of applied art.

 Design year 1966Design by Pierre Paulin

-Choose from several high-quality textiles.
+Choose from a wide range of high-quality textiles.

 Preffered fabrics: Artifort Selecte or Kvadrat Tonus 4.